Get insider access

 2.09

-Planar magnetic drivers such as those used in these headphones differ from more commonly found dynamic drivers.
-Their design is more complex, making them more prone to L/R driver mismatch than dynamic drivers, and can have more variance from unit to unit.
+Planar magnetic drivers, like those used in these headphones, differ from the dynamic drivers more commonly found in headphones.
+Planar magnetic drivers are more complex, making them more prone to L/R driver mismatch and variance between units.
 Audeze usually has good quality control and ergonomics, and our unit's L/R drivers are well-matched in group delay, ensuring tight bass and transparent treble reproduction.
 They're also well-matched in amplitude and frequency response, ensuring a stable stereo soundstage.

-However, there's some phase mismatch present, and is audible in subjective listening, as male voices, in particular, sound recessed and incorrectly placed in the soundstage.
-There's also some rattling and warping in the low-bass, affecting the soundstage's quality.
+However, some phase mismatch is present and is audible in subjective listening, as male voices, in particular, sound recessed and incorrectly placed in the soundstage.
+There's also some rattling and warping in the low bass, affecting the soundstage's quality.
 For more information regarding our assessment and retest of phase response, you can check out our investigation article here.
 It's worth noting that imaging varies between units, but if you have experienced this issue, please let us know in the forums.

 5.3